 - Manage pain.

-- Relieve symptoms such as nausea, difficulty breathing, loss of appetite, fatigue, and depression.
+- Manage symptoms such as nausea, difficulty breathing, loss of appetite, fatigue, and depression.

 - Provide counseling in making difficult medical decisions.